Never wanted Indians to be part of our army, says Russian diplomat

 A senior Russian official said on Wednesday that the country never wanted Indians to be part of its army fighting the war in Ukraine, reported The Indian Express.

-The remarks came a day after Moscow promised early release for Indian nationals who are currently part of the Russian army.
+The remarks came a day after Moscow promised early release for the 35 to 50 Indian nationals who are believed to be serving alongside the Russian military.

 “Let us be very clear, we have never wanted Indians to be part of the Russian Army,” said Deputy Chief of Mission Roman Babushkin, presently the Russian embassy’s Charge d’Affaires.
 “You would never see any announcement by Russian authorities on this.”